KCWI observations of the extended nebulae in Mrk 273: Results

 The lower left and lower right panels of Figure \ref{fig:kin} show the ``maximum'' redshifted and blueshifted velocities $v_{02}$ and $v_{98}$, which are the velocity that encompasses $2\%$ and $98\%$ of the cumulative velocity distribution, respectively.
 The southern superbubble contains highly redshifted emission with $v_{02}$ between 800 and 1400 \kmps, while the northern superbubble contains highly blueshifted emission with $v_{98}$ bewteen $-1800$ and $-800$ \kmps , consistent with a bipolar superbubble of fast moving outflows.
 Additionally, fast moving, redshifted gas with $v_{02} \gtrsim 900$ \kmps ~extends beyond the known superbubble towards a wedge-shaped region in the south up to $\sim 5$ kpc.
 Similarly, there is a wedge-shaped region of high-velocity blueshifted gas extending north up to $\sim 4$ kpc.
 This, combined with the velocity dispersion map, suggests that fast moving gas from the superbubbles extends two to three times beyond the previously-known extent.
 On larger scales, the NE nebula has ``maximum'' velocities up to $-200$ and 200 \kmps , while the SW nebula generally has velocities between $-50$ and $500$ \kmps.

 The kinematics of the stellar emission is measured by fitting the continuum Voronoi-binned data cube described in Section \ref{subsec:vor}.
 The left panel of Figure \ref{fig:cont} shows the resulting model flux map of the continuum, while the middle panel shows the central velocity of the stellar continuum $v_*$.
 On large scales, apart from the tidal tail, weak continuum in the NE is also detected.
 The stellar continuum near the nucleus is redshifted in the north-south direction, and blueshifted in the east-west direction.
 In addition, the weak continuum in the NE is generally blueshifted by $\sim 100$ \kmps.
-To quantify how much the kinematics of the ionized gas decouples from the continuum, the right panel of Figure \ref{fig:cont} shows the central velocity of [OIII]5007 relative to that of the stellar continuum, measured by $v_{50} - v_*$.
+To quantify how much the kinematics of the ionized gas decouples from the continuum, we calculate the central velocity of [OIII]5007 relative to that of the stellar continuum by subtracting spaxel-by-spaxel the $v_*$ map of the continuum from the $v_{50}$ map of [OIII]5007.
+We show the resulting map of $v_{50} - v_*$ in the the right panel of Figure \ref{fig:cont}.
 The ionized gas north of the nucleus is generally blueshifted relative to the stellar continuum, and generally redshifted in the south, despite the complex kinematic structure in [OIII]5007 alone.
 In addition, the NE nebula is generally redshifted from the stellar continuum by $\sim 50-100$ \kmps , instead of displaying the two distinct redshifted and blueshifted halves as seen in [OIII]5007 alone.